FancyMcPlugins/FancyNpcs/README.md

 /npc equipment (name) (slot) - _Equips the npc with the item you are holding_

 /npc command (name) (command ...) - _The command will be executed when someone interacts with the npc_

+## Used packets

+_(Just a note for me when updating this plugin to a new version)_

+- ClientboundPlayerInfoUpdatePacket
+- ClientboundAddPlayerPacket
+- ClientboundSetEntityDataPacket
+- ClientboundSetEquipmentPacket
+- ClientboundTeleportEntityPacket
+- ClientboundRotateHeadPacket
+- ClientboundRemoveEntitiesPacket

+### Mappings

+- Npc#move
+  - ClientboundTeleportEntityPacket.b
+  - ClientboundTeleportEntityPacket.c
+  - ClientboundTeleportEntityPacket.d